richardcrng/fireactive/website/docs/api/active-class/methods/static.md

 ## Basic CRUD methods

 ### `create`
-Create a new model and save it to the database.
+Creates a new model from an object and saves it to the database.

 **Parameters:**
 - `props`: an object of properties that conforms to the ActiveClass's <Link to='/docs/api/schema'>Schema</Link>